wildflowers welcome

 They asked our names and advised that another couple would join us for the evening.
 Carin, Tiffany, and Leisa sat quietly, not giving anything away until our entire group was present.
 Carin sat in the middle, designated our group leader, an older woman with graying blond hair and a twinkle of knowing in her eyes.
 I sensed she walks big in the presence of God.
 Her larger-than-life presence softened as she began to speak in quiet, gentle words of inquiry—more small talk.

-Tiffany sat to our left.
+Tiffany sat closest to us.
 She had long dark hair, deep-set brown eyes, and a slight knowing smile.
 Her demeanor was quieter, more reserved.
 I’d heard her testimony at a discipleship class I attended, and that made me feel I knew her.

 Leisa, an older, small-framed woman with inviting blue eyes, smiled widely and sat poised on the edge of her seat.
 I sensed her excitement in the moment and felt a stirring in my own heart.

-Craig and his wife, Gail, entered the room and we introduced ourselves all around.
+Just then, the rest of our group walked through the door.
+Craig and his wife, Gail, entered and we introduced ourselves all around.
 Then the words began to flow.

 I did love to dance.
 Two-stepping and three-stepping my way through honky-tonks across Texas in a former life.
 But never would I attribute that love to my relationship with God.
-After all I was far from God when I lived in that place.
+After all I had danced far from God in those dark, alcohol laden dance halls.

-She went on to say that He spoke Jeremiah 33:3 over me and said that when I call to Him, He answers me and reveals great and mysterious things to me that I did not know.
+She wrapped up my word offering that God spoke Jeremiah 33:3 over me and said that when I call to Him, He answers me and reveals great and mysterious things to me that I did not know.

-I left elated that Scott had gotten a strong word about who God says He is.
-But, for me, the defining was less clear.
+Still, I felt a little lost in the moment, uncertain about the words I’d received or what they actually meant for me.
+Don’t get me wrong, I felt elated that Scott had gotten a strong word about who God says He is.
+But, for me, the defining seemed less clear.
 I mean what exactly does it mean to be God’s wildflower?
 I didn’t quite get it.
 I struggled with it.
 But, I saw a connection to the spiritual decorating, and went home to take up my paints and brushes and put those prophetic words we heard on canvas.

-I began to paint other people’s prophetic words and things I felt I was hearing from God about.
-One stroke at time the reality of parts of the words came to life.
+Then I began to paint other people’s prophetic words and things I felt I was hearing from God for myself, my family, and others.
+One stroke at time the reality of the words took on life for me.

 I asked God about it often… Really complaining about it if I am honest.
 I despised that word.